apollo

 FAQs

-Merlin-8 Tablet is used to treat migraine, dizziness, and vertigo (unable to stand properly).
+Merlin-8 Tablet is used to treat migraine, dizziness, and vertigo (spinning sensation).

 Yes, Merlin-8 Tablet is known to cause weight gain.
 So, do regular exercise and try to eat home-cooked food to avoid excessive weight gain.